ColleagueRiley/X11-Drag-n-Drop/README.md

 printf("File dropped: %s\n", data);
 ```

 This is the raw string data for the drop.
-If there are multiple drops, it will include multiple files separated by a '\n'.
+If there are multiple drops, it will include the files separated by a '\n'.
 If you'd prefer an array of strings, you'd have to parse the data into an array.

 The data should also be freed once you're done using it.